Hawaiian Pork Roast with Pineapple Recipe

 - 1/3 cup cold water

-- 3. Remove roast and keep warm.
-Strain cooking juices; transfer to a large saucepan.
-Combine cornstarch and water until smooth; stir into cooking juices.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with pork.
+- 3. Remove roast from slow cooker; keep warm.
+Transfer cooking juices to a saucepan; bring to a boil.
+Mix cornstarch and water until smooth; stir into cooking juices.
+Return to a boil; cook and stir until thickened, 1-2 minutes.
+Serve with roast.
 Yield: 8 servings.